We produce mortality statistics in line with the Code of Practice for Statistics, which are free from any political interference.

 As with assault, it is possible to make two separate estimates of the number of deaths annually from intentional self-harm.
 The first is the number coded to X60 to X84; this is the basic ICD classification to which all definite intentional self-harm conclusions are assigned.
 The second is the National Statistics definition of suicide, which includes the number coded to X60 to X84 plus those coded to Y10 to Y34 (event of undetermined intent); this takes account of most deaths, excluding 10- to 14-year-olds, where an open inquest conclusion was returned, but it excludes all deaths that are pending investigation.

 The National Statistics definition of suicide was revised in January 2016 to include deaths from intentional self-harm in children aged 10 to 14 years.
-Previously, we did not include suicides in young children due to the very small numbers involved.
+Previously, we did not include suicides in young children because of the very small numbers involved.
 However, after discussions with Public Health England and the constituent countries of the UK, it was decided that it was appropriate to include them.

 The cause of death codes shown in detailed cause of death tables are those where at least one death was coded to that underlying cause during the relevant reference period.